How To Choose The Best Coffee Machine For Any Budget

 The Piccolo XS is a compact machine, w:25 d:32 h:25 cm, and has an 800ml water tank – and this is a manual machine, which means you manually set the machine to the bars displayed on the pods you’re utilizing.

 Unlike with the Tassimo machines above, I can see some benefits from going for the slightly higher priced Dolce Gusto machines.
-The more expensive machines are automatic vs manual, and there are other features that you may decide are worth investing a little extra in.
+The more expensive machines are automatic vs manual, and there are other features that you may decide are worth investing a little bit extra in.

 Check Price - Amazon UK